New Construction Homes In Northern VA

 Builders do not like negotiating on price because it can affect their future sales in a community, and the value of the neighborhood as a whole.

-For smaller builders on spec homes or semi-custom, wiggle room is case by case.
+For smaller builders on spec homes or semi-custom, there may be some negotiation but it is case by case.
 But often you can work them down from the list price.

 Conversely, during negotiations you can ask for upgrades for an incomplete home if talks about price get stuck.